 While the cards are similar in the sense that they both have no annual fees, their structure is different.
 The United TravelBank Card is essentially a cashback card, where the rewards structure gets you “cash” in your United account that you can use towards flights, while the Blue Delta SkyMiles Card (Rates & Fees) is a traditional mileage earning card.

 However, the Delta SkyMiles program is increasingly becoming more revenue based, meaning that even though you’re earning miles, it’s getting tougher to get outsized value from your SkyMiles.

-The United TravelBank Card is offering a sign-up bonus of $150 in TravelBank credit after spending $1,000 within three months.
+The United TravelBank Card is offering a welcome bonus of $150 in TravelBank credit after spending $1,000 within three months.

-The Blue Delta SkyMiles Card is offering a sign-up bonus of 10,000 bonus miles after spending $500 within three months.
+The Blue Delta SkyMiles Card is offering a welcome bonus of 10,000 bonus miles after spending $500 within three months.

-In this case I’d say United’s card offers a marginally better return.
+In this case, I’d say United’s card offers a marginally better return.
 I value SkyMiles at ~1.2 cents each, meaning that the 10,000 miles are worth ~$120 to me.
 However, the minimum spend on the Delta card is only half of the minimum spend on the United card.
-So I’d say the United sign-up bonus is marginally better.
+So I’d say the United welcome bonus is marginally better.

 The terms of the United TravelBank Card say the following:

 This product is not available to either (i) current cardmembers of this credit card, or (ii) previous cardmembers of this credit card who received a new cardmember bonus for this credit card within the last 24 months.